top of page

 Parasitic Infections

-Important parasitic diseases linked to red meat include:
+Important parasitic infections commonly associated red meat include:

-• Taeniasis: Taeniasis is a parasitic infection caused by Taenia saginata (beef tapeworm) and Taenia solium (pork tapeworm).
+• Taeniasis: Taeniasis is caused by Taenia saginata (beef tapeworm) and Taenia solium (pork tapeworm).
 Humans can become infected with these tapeworms by eating raw or undercooked beef or pork.
 Symptoms of taeniasis can be mild or nonexistent, but in some cases, it can cause digestive symptoms such as discomfort, nausea, flatulence, diarrhea, or hunger pains.
-There are not many documented cases of Taeniasis due to it being asymptomatic.
-However, looking at Taenia solium in particular, the World Health Organization (WHO) estimates that the total number of people suffering from neurocysticercosis, a severe form of the disease,is between 2.56–8.30 million worldwide.
+There are not many documented cases of taeniasis due to it being asymptomatic.
+However, looking at Taenia solium in particular, the World Health Organization (WHO) estimates that the total number of people suffering from neurocysticercosis, a severe form of the disease, is between 2.56 and 8.30 million worldwide.
 This includes both including symptomatic and asymptomatic cases.

 • Toxoplasmosis: Toxoplasmosis is a disease caused by the parasite Toxoplasma gondii, which can be found in raw or undercooked red meat, particularly beef, lamb, pork, and venison.
 It usually causes mild flu-like illness in those with a competent immune system.
 However, toxoplasmosis can be dangerous for pregnant women and immunocompromised patients.
 In the U.S., approximately 11% of people have been infected, while in some areas of the world the figure is more than 60%.
 Few people have symptoms because the immune system usually keeps the parasite from causing illness.